k-m-arun-kumar-5/8051-interface-ADC-MCP3202/README.md

 Description :
 =============
-I just shared my works, which I worked as learning path and practiced Embedded C programming using AT89C51 (a 8051-based 8 bit CMOS controller) with A GPIO pin to act as SPI interface to ADC module (MCP3202) and the Application Task to read analog voltage in channel 0 of MCP3202 and display analog voltage and percentage in LCD using 4 bit interface.
+I just shared my works, which I worked as learning path and practiced Embedded C programming using AT89C51 (a 8051-based 8 bit CMOS controller) with a GPIO pin to act as SPI interface to ADC module (MCP3202) and the Application Task to read analog voltage in channel 0 of MCP3202 and display analog voltage and percentage in LCD using 4 bit interface.

 Purpose :
 =========